taltonji2/PreReqChecker/README.md

 Takes two arguments:
 - An input file detailing the number of courses related to the department directory
- formatted: (Number of courses, Course ID's, Number of Edges, Course ID followed by a prerequisite ID)
+ <br> (Number of courses, Course ID's, Number of Edges, Course ID followed by a prerequisite ID)
 - An output file

 returns the full adjacency list structure.